 As a user of the Virginia Community College System's local and shared computer systems, I understand and agree to abide by the following acceptable use agreement terms.
 These terms govern my access to and use of the information technology applications, services and resources of the VCCS and the information they generate.

-The college has granted access to me as a necessary privilege in order to perform authorized functions at the institution where I am currently enrolled.
+The college has granted access to me as a necessary privilege in order to perform authorized functions at the college where I am currently enrolled.
 I will not knowingly permit use of my entrusted access control mechanism for any purposes other than those required to perform authorized functions related to my status as a student.
 These include logon identification, password, workstation identification, user identification, digital certificates or 2-factor authentication mechanisms.

 I will not disclose information concerning any access control mechanism unless properly authorized to do so by my enrolling college.
-I will not use any access mechanism that the college has not expressly assigned to me.
+I will not use any access mechanism that the VCCS has not expressly assigned to me.
 I will treat all information maintained on the college computer systems as strictly confidential and will not release information to any unauthorized person.

 Computer software, databases, and electronic documents are protected by copyright law.
+A copyright is a work of authorship in a tangible medium.
+Copyright owners have the sole right to reproduce their work, prepare derivatives or adaptations of it, distribute it by sale, rent, license lease, or lending and/or to perform or display it.
+A student must either have an express or implied license to use copyrighted material or data, or be able to prove fair use.
 Students and other users of college computers are responsible for understanding how copyright law applies to their electronic transactions.
 They may not violate the copyright protection of any information, software, or data with which they come into contact through the college computing resources.
-Downloading or distributing copyrighted materials such as documents, movies, music, etc. without the permission of the rightful owner is considered copyright infringement and is illegal under federal copyright law.
+Downloading or distributing copyrighted materials such as documents, movies, music, etc. without the permission of the rightful owner may be considered copyright infringement, which is illegal under federal and state copyright law.
 Use of the college's network resources to commit acts of copyright infringement may be subject to prosecution and disciplinary action.